Rman723/StopWatch/README.md

 How to install:

-Take "Stop_Watch" and add it to your resource folder, then add ensure StopWatch or start StopWatch
+Take "stop_watch" and add it to your resource folder, then add ensure StopWatch or start StopWatch